 The stated redemption price is usually the face value of the bond or note (say $10,000).
 The issue price is generally the amount at which the bond or note was first sold by the issuer (say $9,500).

 The profit you make on the purchase ($500 in our example) is the OID and is taxable interest income for you over the life of the bond.
 You must include a part of the OID as interest income each year you hold the bond - even if you don't actually receive any interest until the bond matures.
 You'll be issued a Form 1099-OID to document your OID interest.

 Entering Form 1099-OID into TurboTax

-- Select the Wages & Income, and in the new screen, click I'll choose what I work on.
+- Select the Wages & Income, and in the new screen, click either Jump to a full list or I'll choose what I work on.

-- Scroll down to the Interest and Dividends group and click on the Start/Update button next to the 1099-OID, Foreign Accounts category.
+- Click on the Start/Update button next to the 1099-OID, Foreign Accounts topic.

-After you have entered in your first 1099-OID, you will be given the option to add more forms.
-Click on the Add Another Payer button, and we'll walk you through step-by-step adding all your 1099-OIDs.
+After you have entered your first 1099-OID, you can add another form by clicking on the Add Another Payer button.